 The America the Beautiful US National Parks Pass is valid for a year, and lets a vehicle and up to four adults over 16 into each park for free (children 15 and under are free anyway).
-Where the park charges an entry fee per person rather than a per vehicle fee, the pass normally covers up to four people.
-However it doesn’t include extras like tours or camping and RV pitches.
+Where the park charges an entry fee per person rather than per vehicle, the pass normally covers up to four people.
+However it doesn’t include extras like tours or camping or RV pitches.

 What does the America the Beautiful pass cost?

 The US National Parks Pass costs $80 and is valid for one year.
 US citizens are also eligible for a senior pass if you’re over 62 ($20 for an annual pass or $80 for a lifetime pass), or a free pass for disabled people or the military.
-You can order the passes online or buy them at any of the National Parks, plus a lot of National Monuments, National Forests and state visitors’ centres.
+You can order the passes online or buy them at any National Park, plus many National Monuments, National Forests and state visitors’ centres.